Creating a SketchUp Render is Easy with Enscape

 With installation complete and your SketchUp project file open, it’s now possible to view your project in Enscape by clicking on the “Start Enscape” button.
 With the Enscape window open, you can instantly see any changes that you make to your SketchUp model.

-To create a SketchUp rendering, click on the “Take Screenshot” or “Batch Rendering” button within the ‘Extensions’ tab, or the Enscape Capturing toolbar.
+To create a rendering in SketchUp, click on the “Take Screenshot” or “Batch Rendering” button within the ‘Extensions’ tab, or the Enscape Capturing toolbar.
 It’s possible to batch render multiple views at the same time.
 You also have the option to adjust your image resolution size using one of the presets in the Enscape Visual Settings, or by choosing your own size up to 8192 x 8192px.

 Visit our Knowledge Base for more information on creating a render in Enscape for SketchUp.

-For great quality SketchUp rendering results, here are some best practices to follow:
+For great rendering results, here are some SketchUp rendering top tips to follow

 - Add light sources to your model to brighten up your project.
 From SketchUp, go to Extensions -> Enscape -> Enscape Objects.